 July 4, 2025, 6:06 am | Read time: 2 minutes

 Since its launch in 2022, the Apple Watch Ultra has seen little change.
-In 2023, only a new color option was added, and nothing else has happened since.
+In 2023, only a new color option was added, and nothing has happened since.
 However, this year, two major updates are expected, which we already know from the iPhone.

-After a peak in 2022 with 53.9 million units sold, Apple Watch sales have plummeted in 2023 to just 38.3 million units (Source: Statista).
-Apple now needs new models to boost sales.
+After a peak in 2022 with 53.9 million units sold, Apple Watch sales plummeted in 2023 to just 38.3 million units (Source: Statista).
+Apple thus needs new models to boost sales.
 One of these is the Watch Ultra 3, which is expected to launch in 2025 with satellite connectivity and 5G.

 iPhone Features Coming to Apple Watch